Ebiquity/PROB/intro.md

 ==== Quote ====

 The sanction which the Society gives to the work, now published under its auspices, extend only to the novelty, ingenuity, or importance of the several memoirs which it contains.
-Responsibility concernig the truth of facts, the soundness of reason, in the accuracy of calculations is wholly disclaimed: and must rest alone, on the knowledge, judgement, or ability of the authors who have respectfully furnished such communications.
+Responsibility concerning the truth of facts, the soundness of reason, in the accuracy of calculations is wholly disclaimed: and must rest alone, on the knowledge, judgement, or ability of the authors who have respectfully furnished such communications.

 \only<2>{
 \vskip .2in